craftingcity/The-Known-World/Prenotes July 08 25.md

 | Cells 3-A (Cells)       | Canteen (Fight over Food)             | Cells 3-B (Crafting Weapons) |
 | Solitary A (Solitary)   | Working (Entry)                       | Solitary B (Having a Party)  |

-The Prison was housing 36 inmates, of which 22 survive (6 on A-Side, )
+The Prison was housing 36 inmates, of which 22 survive (6 on A-Side, 16 on B-Side), and is occupied by 12 Enforcers and the Captain, 13 Total.

 ### What happened?